Table of Contents

 Colour Themes

 This is controlled by the Portal Theme and Advanced Theme section.
-Here you can specify the global color scheme for the portal.
+Here you can specify the global colour scheme for the portal.

 Logo Images